bluesky/databroker/docs/source/how-to/store-data-from-run-engine.rst

 ------------------------------

-At present, all facilities currently using Bluesky (as far as we are aware) are using this straightfowrad approach described above but a more sophisticated alternative is being tested.
+At present, all facilities currently using Bluesky (as far as we are aware) are using this straightforward approach described above but a more sophisticated alternative is being tested.

 In short, put a message bus such as Kafka between the Run Engine and the